Saminsky's post card to

 In the years 1919-1920 Saminsky emigrated via Jerusalem, Paris and London to

-New York, which became his adoptive country.
+the USA, which became his adoptive country.
 In the years that followed, his

 name became famous internationally.
 He was co-founder and chairman of the